retry51776/notes/others/principal.md

 - Everything has its mechanic;
 > Research by either collect statistics, or by logic;

+- 4 ways handle problem
+> 1. Don't recognized/ignore problem.
+> 2. Change path to avoid problem.
+> 3. Self improvement to resolve problem.
+> 4. Get others resolve problem for you.

 - Pain + Reflection = Progress
+> Mistake causes pain; Mistake indices there is a problem; It's up to player which 1 out of 4 ways to handle it.
+>> If you choose #3; You may unlock a game equipment`principle, skill, money, or lesson`; It's up to you to collect`or not collect` this new equipment

+>> Principle has different level, you can REFINE principle to get better principle; Or keep using level 1 principle`early child conclusion` you collected;

 - Transparency accelerate learning process.
 > The very reason I write this repo.

-- Focus proportional to MY ability to change it.
+- Focus proportional to YOUR ability to change it.

 - Past can't change; Only reflect if you intended change yourself for future.

 - There is no solution, only tradeoff.

-- 4 ways handle problem
+- Mistake + Value + Ability => Principal
+> Value > Ability > Skill
+>
+> Mathematics law(Principal) build on top of axioms(Value);
+>
+> Mathematician develop(Ability) other theory(Principal) by law/theory + other assumption + creativity think;
-> 1. Don't recognized/ignore problem.
+>
-> 2. Change path to avoid problem.
-> 3. Self improvement to resolve problem.
-> 4. Get others resolve problem for you.
+> Formula(Skill) is condensed version of Mathematics law/theory(Principal);

-- A good framework is critical.
+- A good framework(Top-down view) is critical.
 > A good framework should able steelman argument for everyone POV;
+>
-> Most things in life can fit into 10 framework`TODO: to list frameworks & write it down, but framework is something hard to describe in text`.
+> IMO: Most things in life can fit into small number of frameworks`TODO: to list frameworks & write it down, but framework is something hard to describe in text`.

+- great power comes great responsibility`spider-man`

-# Recognize Pattern
+## Recognize Pattern
 - Most things have recursive property
 > Ex: Wealth, Knowledge, Ability, Social Skill

 - We reverted to reptilian brain in time of conflict;
+> Solution/Hack around by delay response`aka cool off period`;

 - Heard < Seen < Used < Understand < Improve < Trust yourself < Others trust you